-In all cases, efficiently testing nonfunctional requirements requires some thought and creativity, as otherwise high-cost heavyweight tests may increase the risk of substantive technical debt, or worse, system failure.
+In all cases, efficiently testing nonfunctional requirements requires some thought and creativity.
+A lack of NFR testing, on the other hand, may increase the risk of substantive technical debt or, worse, system failure.

 Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
 Addison-Wesley, 2011.

-Crispin, Lisa & Gregory, Janet.
+Crispin, Lisa and Janet Gregory.
 Agile Testing: A Practical Guide for Testers and Agile Teams.
 Addison-Wesley, 2009.

-Larman, Craig & Vodde, Bas.
+Larman, Craig and Bas Vodde.
 Practices for Scaling Lean & Agile Development: Large, Multisite, and Offshore Product Development with Large-Scale Scrum.
 Addison-Wesley, 2010.

 Leffingwell, Dean and Don Widrig.
 Managing Software Requirements: A Use Case Approach (second edition).
 Addison-Wesley, 2003.